BlueBrain/BlueCelluLab/doc/source/dependencies.rst

 Neuron
 ------

-NEURON should be compiled with Python support.
-MPI support is not a requirement.

 Versions that are supported:

 - 7.4
 - 7.5
-- Latest git commit from https://github.com/nrnhines/nrn
+- Latest git commit from https://github.com/neuronsimulator/nrn
-  (Before being release the BGLibPy package is tested against this release)

-Possibly ways to acquire NEURON are:
+  (Before being release the BGLibPy package is tested against this release) Possibly ways to acquire NEURON are:

 Pre-installed modules